apache/flink-web/docs/content/posts/2024-10-30-release-kubernetes-operator-1.10.0.md

 ### Other Autoscaler Improvements
-- Optimized cases where partitions or key groups cannot be evenly distributed to subtasks in case of Kafka and Pulsar
+- Optimized cases where partitions or key groups cannot be evenly distributed to subtasks
 - Introduced `autoscaler.standalone.jdbc.event-handler.ttl` to support cleaning up historical event handler records in JDBC event handler
 - Autoscaler is now compatible with Flink 1.20